The 2023 rate and tax-supported operating and capital budgets were deemed approved by City Council on February 15.

 Toronto Building

-Toronto Building IconToronto Building helps to make the buildings where we live, work and play safe.
-The Program reviews permit applications, issues permits, and conducts inspections in accordance with the Ontario Building Code, the City of Toronto’s zoning by-laws and other legislation.
-In addition, the Program also performs preliminary reviews as part of the City’s development approval process, provides the public with zoning and building code information, and technical advice to City Council, Committees, Programs, and Agencies.
+Toronto Building IconToronto Building helps to make the buildings where we live, work, learn and play safe.
+The Program reviews permit applications, issues permits and conducts inspections in accordance with the Ontario Building Code, the City’s zoning by-laws and other legislation.
+In addition, the program also performs preliminary reviews as part of the City’s development approval process, provides the public with zoning and building code information, and technical advice to City Council, Committees, Programs, and Agencies.

 Toronto Building Budget Note